Adoptions Australia 2018–19; Quality Statement

 |Quality statement summary:|

 The AIHW aims to improve the health and wellbeing of Australians through better health and welfare information and statistics.
-It collects and reports information on a wide variety of topics and issues, including health and welfare expenditure, hospitals, disease and injury, mental health, ageing, homelessness, disability and child protection.
+It collects and reports information on a wide range of topics and issues, ranging from health and welfare expenditure, hospitals, disease and injury, and mental health, to ageing, homelessness, disability and child protection.

-The AIHW also plays a role in developing and maintaining national metadata standards.
-This work helps improve the quality and consistency of national health and welfare statistics.
-The AIHW works closely with governments and non-government organisations to achieve greater adherence to those standards in administrative data collections to promote national consistency and comparability of data and reporting.
+The Institute also plays a role in developing and maintaining national metadata standards.
+This work contributes to improving the quality and consistency of national health and welfare statistics.
+The Institute works closely with governments and non-government organisations to achieve greater adherence to these standards in administrative data collections to promote national consistency and comparability of data and reporting.

-One of the main functions of the AIHW is to work with the states and territories to improve the quality of administrative data and, where possible, to compile national data sets based on data from each jurisdiction, analyse the data sets, and disseminate information and statistics.
+One of the main functions of the AIHW is to work with the states and territories to improve the quality of administrative data and, where possible, to compile national datasets based on data from each jurisdiction, to analyse these datasets and disseminate information and statistics.

-Compliance with the provisions of both the Australian Institute of Health and Welfare Act and the Privacy Act 1988 (Cwlth) ensures that the data collections managed by the AIHW are kept securely and under the strictest conditions to preserve privacy and confidentiality.
+The Australian Institute of Health and Welfare Act 1987, in conjunction with compliance to the Privacy Act 1988, (Cth) ensures that the data collections managed by the AIHW are kept securely and under the strictest conditions with respect to privacy and confidentiality.

 The reference period for Adoptions Australia 2018–19 is from 1 July 2018 to 30 June 2019.
 The data set includes information related to all intercountry, local and known child adoption orders finalised during this period.
 It also includes limited information on placements that took place during this period, parties accessing their adoption records during that period, and adoption vetoes.